mesonbuild/meson/docs/markdown/MesonCI.md

 ## Docker images

 The Linux docker images are automatically built and uploaded by GitHub actions.
-An image rebuild is triggerd when any of the image definition files are changed (in `ci/ciimage`) in the master branch.
+An image rebuild is triggered when any of the image definition files are changed (in `ci/ciimage`) in the master branch.
 Additionally, the images are also updated weekly.

-Each docker image has one corresponding dirctory in `ci/ciimage` with an `image.json` and an `install.sh`.
+Each docker image has one corresponding directory in `ci/ciimage` with an `image.json` and an `install.sh`.

 ### Image generation